Lydia-England/ncl-tools/docs/tools/forensics-tools.md

 ### Unzip, Extract Files
 - [7-Zip](https://www.7-zip.org/) — File archiver with a high compression ratio (and opens just about anything)
+- `unzip file.zip` to extract the archive file residing in the current directory and extract its contents also to the current directory.
+- `unzip file.zip -d dest_folder` to extract the zip file to another folder.
-- `unzip filename.docx -d out` to unzip .docx files to see what's inside.
+- `unzip filename.docx -d dest_folder` to unzip .docx files to see what's inside.
 - `gzip -d file.gz` (or `gzip -dk file.gz` to keep compressed file) — Unzip `gz` File
 - `gunzip file.gz` — Unzip `gz` file (this command is essentially an alias to `gzip -d`.
 - `tar -xf archive.tar.gz` to extract a `tar.gz` file.